benno094/pdf-anki/README.md

 ## Introduction

 PDF to Anki program using GPT3.5-turbo from OpenAI.
-Streamlit is the web-GUI
+Streamlit is the web-GUI.
+Shout-out to OpenAI and Streamlit for saving me a ton of work!.

-Version 0.3 alpha (It is very buggy; lots of room for user error)

-**PDF to Anki can currently only be run locally.
-Link is just a preview**
+Version 0.4 alpha (Not perfect, but usable).

 ## Requirements:

+- Anki running with AnkiConnect installed (Addon #: 2055492159)

+*If compiling to run locally:*
 - An OpenAI key
     - Needs to be added as OPENAI_API_KEY="[Key here]" in .streamlit\secrets.toml
-- Anki running with AnkiConnect installed (Addon #: 2055492159)

 ## Usage:

-1. Select a PDF.
+1. Select a page range and a language for the flashcards.
-2. Click "Generate flaschards" button.
-The text from page will be automatically sent to GPT.
+2. Choose a PDF file.
+Cards will automatically be created for each page.
-3. Flash cards created by GPT will be displayed and can then be modified before being added to Anki.
+3. Flash cards are be displayed and can then be modified before being added to Anki.

-~~Note: It is possible to select other pages while one page is loading.~~

 ### To do:

-- Shift adding of Anki cards to client side
 - Option to add card
-- Allow adding a page range
-- Option to select returned language
 - Allow user to select regions of slides
 - Add option to choose title of deck and possibly call up available decks in Anki to choose location
 - Allow user to change prompt options